wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/normalizeGiotto.rst

       also implemented: list()

 -  list(â€œ1.
-First normalize genes, for each gene divide the counts by the total gene count and:raw-latex:`\n`â€, â€œmultiply by the total number of genes.â€)
+First normalize genes, for each gene divide the counts by the total gene count and:raw-latex:`\n`ï¿½, â€œmultiply by the total number of genes.ï¿½)

 -  | list(â€œ2.
-Next normalize cells, for each cell divide the normalized gene counts by the total:raw-latex:`\n`â€, â€œcounts per cell and multiply by the total number of cells.â€)
+Next normalize cells, for each cell divide the normalized gene counts by the total:raw-latex:`\n`ï¿½, â€œcounts per cell and multiply by the total number of cells.ï¿½)
    | C. The normalization method as provided by Lause/Kobak et al is
      also implemented: list()